arr-ai/arrai/docs/std-net.md

 (
     status: "200 OK", # A string indicating the status of the response
     status_code: 200, # A number indicating the status code of the response
-    header: (         # A tuple containing the response header "Content-Type": ["application/json; charset=utf-8"],
+    header: {         # A dictionary containing the response header "Content-Type": ["application/json; charset=utf-8"],
         ...,
-    ),
+    },
     body: ...,        # The body of the response as a byte array )
 ```